preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/recurring-requests/index.rst

 + **Type**: Select a type of request.
 Types are set up using the "Type" option for requests.
 + **Template**: A type can be connected to one or more templates, if more than one template is available, you can select template here.
 + **Title**.
 This is the title users will see.
 + **Description**: Users will see the description.
 The field can contain a suggested text or information to the administrator, from the template.
+Change the text to fit the recurring request.

-"To be signed off", "Properties", "Sign-off type" and "Requested by" works exactly the same as when a normal request (=not recurring) is created, see the heading "Create a new request" on this page: :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`
+"To be signed off", "Properties", "Sign-off type" and "Requested by" works exactly the same as when a normal request (= not recurring) is created, see the heading "Create a new request" on this page: :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`

 Recurrence settings
 --------------------------